casperdcl/tldr.cdcl.ml/_posts/2022-05-25-domain-takeover.md

 Don't let your domains expire, or don't use them for email.

 - someone took over an expiring domain to get a dev's emails
-- no 2FA so could use email to reset passwords & upload to [PyPI](https://pypi.org)
+- no {% glossary 2FA %} so could use email to reset passwords & upload to {% glossary PyPI %}
 - original dev appears inactive

 why it's not too bad (in this particular case):